risk-first/website/menagerie/Communication-Risk.md

 ## Protocol Risk

-Generally, anytime where you have different parts of a system communicating with each other, and one part can change incompatibly with another you have **Protocol Risk**.
+Generally, anytime where you have different parts of a system communicating with each other, and one part can change incompatibly with another you have [Protocol Risk](Communication-Risk#protocol-risk).

 Locally, (within our own project), where we have control, we can mitigate this risk using compile-time checking (as discussed already in [Complexity Risk]()), which essentially forces all senders and receivers to agree on protocol.
-But, the wider the group that you are communicating with, the less control you have and the more chance there is of **Protocol Risk**.
-Let's look at some types of **Protocol Risk**:
+But, the wider the group that you are communicating with, the less control you have and the more chance there is of [Protocol Risk](Communication-Risk#protocol-risk).
+Let's look at some types of [Protocol Risk](Communication-Risk#protocol-risk):

 ### Protocol Incompatibility Risk